niladam/romanian-date-time/README.md

 ## Usage

-The API is almost the same as with [Nova's default `DateTime` Field](https://nova.laravel.com/docs/1.0/resources/fields.html#datetime-field) except for the `enableTime()` function which enables the time picker which is disabled by default.
+The API is the same as with [Nova's default `DateTime` Field](https://nova.laravel.com/docs/1.0/resources/fields.html#datetime-field)

 Use `RomanianDateTime` class instead of `DateTime` directly or use it like an alias in the below example in order to not refactor too much.